davemaurer/daily_exercises/classes/classes_1.md

 puts hero.fight_crime
 puts SuperHero.new.fight_crime
 ```
-As before, you should have two line printed to the terminal when you run this file using
+As before, you should have two lines printed to the terminal when you run this file using
 ruby.
 Try it.